MajorProcrastinator/Auto-eHP-Calc/README.md

 ## Important Note For Google Sheets (and possibly other non-Excel spreadsheets)
 * If you plan to use this sheet on google sheets, follow this guide: https://imgur.com/a/Mp1OoAj
+  * This set of instructions are outdated, but if you find which cell the guide is pointing you to, follow steps, and input 'Background Tables'!G8:**G19** when it tells you to, then you'll be fine.
+I'll work on a new set of instructions when I have time (and seeing my procrastinating, that'll take some time.
+Sorry.)

 ## Calc Settings